-- Only shareholders who have notified the Office of the Corporate Secretary upon registration of their intention to participate in the Meeting by remote communication will receive the link of the Meeting (SHLPH Stockholder's Annual General Meeting - 16 June, 2020 - 14:00 PHT). - 2.
+- 1. Only shareholders who have notified the Office of the Corporate Secretary upon registration of their intention to participate in the Meeting by remote communication will receive the link of the Meeting. - 2.
 Note that shareholders participating by remote communication may, should they wish to cast their votes must also accomplish the digital ballot to cast their votes. - 3.
 Stockholders will be on audio mode and will be able to see the presentations.
 Since only the presenters can speak during the Meeting, stockholders may email questions or comments prior to the meeting to the Office of the Corporate Secretary at PSPC-Governance@shell.com.
 Time permitting, the Corporation will exert best efforts to read and answer the questions during the Meeting. - 4.
 The recorded webcast of the Meeting will be posted on the Corporation's website after the Meeting.
 Stockholders shall have two weeks from posting to raise to the Company any issues, clarifications and concerns on the Meeting conducted.